Reduction in PI/Co-PI Effort

 Shift Calculation: (30% - 25%) ÷ 30% = 16.6% change in effort (The federal sponsor does not need to be notified.)

 - Example 2: A Co-PI indicates 20% effort commitment on a funded proposal.
 After the award is made the Co-PI wishes to reduce his/her effort to 10% (a reduction which is greater than 25% of the originally proposed effort).

 Shift Calculation: (20% - 10%) ÷ 20% = 50% change in effort (The federal sponsor should be notified.)

-When a federal sponsor needs to approve a reduction in the PI’s/Co-PI’s time, the PI/Co-PI should contact his or her assigned Contract and Grant Officer in the Sponsored Projects Office as soon as possible.
-SPO will require the PI/Co-PI to provide a letter requesting approval in the reduction in time; SPO will then submit the request for approval on the PI’s behalf.
+When a federal sponsor needs to approve a reduction in the PI’s/Co-PI’s time, the PI/Co-PI should submit an Award Action Request to the Sponsored Projects Office as soon as possible.
+Provide a letter requesting approval in the reduction in time; SPO will then submit the request for approval on the PI’s behalf.

 Failure to involve SPO in this process can result in delays in sponsor approval as well as audit issues if the sponsored project is selected for review under the University’s annual A-133 audit.

 Note: For National Institutes of Health awards these requirements also apply to senior or key personnel designated by NIH in the Notice of Award.